django-crispy-forms/django-crispy-forms/docs/tags.rst

 Helper attributes you can set
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**template**
+    When set allows you to render a form/formset using a custom template.

 **form_method = 'POST'**
     Specifies form method attribute.
 You can see it to ‘POST’ or ‘GET’.
 Defaults to ‘POST’